CELEBRATING 30 YEARS OF EXCELLENCE

 We often see patients who have been incorrectly self-diagnosed or have been told they have warts but in fact do not.
 There are a number of reasons for a lump.

 If genital warts are diagnosed, our doctor will do initial treatment within the appointment time.
-They will also ensure that you do not have warts in areas which you have not noticed.
+They will also ensure that you do not have warts in other areas that you have not noticed.
 They will explain if any follow up appointments will be required and also discuss how you can best prevent getting genital warts again.

 Book a Genital Wart Consultation online.